Towards a Fairer Non-negative Matrix Factorization: Acknowledgements

-EG is partially supported by the UCLA Racial Justice seed grant, UCLA Dissertation Year Award, and the NSF Graduate Research Fellowship under grant DGE 2034835.
+} EG is partially supported by the UCLA Racial Justice seed grant, UCLA Dissertation Year Award, and the NSF Graduate Research Fellowship under grant DGE 2034835.
 LK and DN are partially supported by the Dunn Family Endowed Chair fund.
-DN is partially supported by NSF DMS 2408912.
-The authors EG and DN worked on this material while in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Fall 2023 semester.
+All authors were partially supported by NSF DMS 2408912.
+This material is based upon work supported by the National Science Foundation under Grant No.\ DMS-1928930 and by the Alfred P.\ Sloan Foundation under grant G-2021-16778, while the authors EG and DN were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Fall 2023 semester. \iftoggle{frontierspaper}{